Investing in Kids Will Help Prevent Crime

 While no plan can prevent every criminal act, this common-sense approach—based on Fight Crime’s law enforcement leaders’ experience and solid research—will improve public safety across the nation.

 We need strong investments in high-quality programs that keep kids on the path toward success so they won’t end up in our squad cars as adults.

-Chief Art Acevedo, Houston, TX; Member, Fight Crime: Invest in Kids
+Chief Art Acevedo, Miami, FL; Member, Fight Crime: Invest in Kids

 Read More About